Harshmohod/land_verification/README.md

 ## Features

 ### 🏠 **Citizen Portal**

 - **User Registration & Login**: Citizens can register and login to the system
 - **Document Upload**: Upload land verification documents (PDF, JPG, JPEG, PNG)
 - **Status Tracking**: Real-time tracking of document verification status
 - **Document History**: View all uploaded documents with their current status
 - **Issue Notifications**: See specific issues if documents are rejected
+- **Document Preview**: View uploaded documents in the browser
+- **Tehsildar Reviews**: See detailed reviews and comments from tehsildars

 ### 👨‍💼 **Tehsildar Portal**

 - **Region-based Access**: Tehsildars only see documents from their assigned region (pincode)
 - **Document Verification**: Approve or reject documents with issue specification
+- **Document Preview**: View and examine uploaded documents before verification
+- **Review System**: Provide detailed reviews and comments for approved documents
 - **Dashboard Overview**: View pending, approved, and rejected documents for their region
 - **Daily Statistics**: Track daily verification activities

 ### 🔧 **Admin Portal**

 - **System Overview**: View all documents across all regions
 - **User Management**: Monitor all registered users
 - **Regional Statistics**: Comprehensive overview of all regions